The new Australian Prime Minister Scott Morrison attends a news conference in Canberra, Australia August 24, 2018.

 (photo credit: REUTERS/DAVID GRAY/FILE PHOTO)

-Morrison, in a speech at the Sydney Institute at the time, said, “Australia now recognizes West Jerusalem, being the seat of the Knesset and many of the institutions of government, is the capital of Israel.
-We look forward to moving our embassy to west Jerusalem when practical, in support of, and after, final-status determination.”
+"Australia now recognizes West Jerusalem, being the seat of the Knesset and many of the institutions of government, is the capital of Israel," Morrison said.

-The Australian prime minister reaffirmed Australia's support for a two -state solution with the capital of a future Palestinian state being in east Jerusalem.
+He confirmed Australia's support for a two-state solution with a Palestinian capital in east Jerusalem.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>